 For the first time, scientists using the NASA/ESA Hubble Space Telescope have found evidence of volcanic activity reforming the atmosphere on a rocky planet around a distant star.
-The planet, GJ 1132 b, has a similar density, size, and age to those of Earth.
+The exoplanet, GJ 1132 b, has a similar density, size, and age to those of Earth.

-The planet GJ 1132 b appears to have begun life as a gaseous world with a thick blanket of atmosphere.
+The exoplanet GJ 1132 b appears to have begun life as a gaseous world with a thick blanket of atmosphere.
 Starting out at several times the radius of Earth, this so-called “sub-Neptune” quickly lost its primordial hydrogen and helium atmosphere, which was stripped away by the intense radiation from its hot, young star.
 In a short period of time, it was reduced to a bare core about the size of Earth.

-For the first time, scientists using the NASA/ESA Hubble Space Telescope have found evidence of volcanic activity reforming the atmosphere on a rocky planet around a distant star.
+For the first time, scientists using the NASA/ESA Hubble Space Telescope have found evidence of volcanic activity reforming the atmosphere on a rocky exoplanet around a distant star.
 The planet, GJ 1132 b, has a similar density, size, and age to that of Earth.

 To the surprise of astronomers, new observations from Hubble have uncovered a secondary atmosphere that has replaced the planet’s first atmosphere.
 It is rich in hydrogen, hydrogen cyanide, methane, and ammonia, and also has a hydrocarbon haze.
 Astronomers theorize that hydrogen from the original atmosphere was absorbed into the planet’s molten magma mantle and is now being slowly released by volcanism to form a new atmosphere.
 This second atmosphere, which continues to leak away into space, is continually being replenished from the reservoir of hydrogen in the mantle’s magma.